 If a secondary school or a college holds our national Standard, parents can be assured that it provides its students with careers education and guidance support of the quality of the best.

-To achieve the Standard, schools and colleges submit their careers education and guidance programme for rigorous external assessment and accreditation by a Licensed Awarding Body – we’ve appointed several Awarding Bodies across England.
+To achieve the Standard, schools and colleges submit their careers education and guidance programme for rigorous external assessment and accreditation by a Licensed Awarding Body – we’ve appointed a range of Awarding Bodies across England.
 All meet the same set of national requirements by our Consortium.

 Our Awarding Bodies undertake assessments by an expert Careers Education & Guidance assessor (who is independent of the school or college).
 Assessments are made against our national assessment criteria, fully incorporating the Gatsby Benchmarks for “Good Careers Guidance” and requiring additional evidence of impact on students’ career-related learning from the careers programme.
 Below we report on the level of engagement of schools and colleges with the Standard and on the independent analysis of its impact on achieving the important Gatsby Benchmarks.